-The School of Information offers students the opportunity to take a special (independent) study course, INFO 298: Special Studies.
+MLIS students have the opportunity to take a special (independent) study course, INFO 298 Special Studies.
 This course is offered every semester.
-Note that this course is available only to those students who have completed the core classes of INFO 200, 202, and 204.
+Note that this course is available only to those students who have completed the core classes of INFO 200, 202 and 204.

 The class may be taken for 1 to 3 units, and can be repeated for a maximum of six units of credit.
 It has credit/no credit grading.
 One unit is equivalent to 45 hours of work; 2 units are equivalent to 90 hours of work; three units are equivalent to 135 hours of work.